Astorias96/Win10_XForce_Desktop_Automator/README.md

 # Win10_XForce_Desktop_Automator
 This utility is designed to deploy a (unix) XForce desktop environment on Microsoft Windows 10 devices.
-I have programmed this utility alone and my skills in BAT/PowerShell are very limited.
+I have programmed this utility alone and I am a beginner in BAT/PowerShell.
 Please do not blame me as I know that this software is not optimized as far as it could be.

 # Ideas welcome !